zenitheesc/Drivers/README.md

 <p align="center">
     <a href="#objective">Objective</a> •
+    <a href="#environment">Environment</a> •
     <a href="#adding-a-driver">Adding a Driver</a>
 </p>

 ## Objective

-Collect and document drivers written by the group
+Unify all drivers written by the group adding proper documentation.

+## Environment

+All our functions are based on the STM32's HAL drivers.
+The use of the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) is highly recommended because it easies the process of peripheral configuration, code generation, code compilation, and debug.

+We prefer to develop drivers in C, although the STM32CubeIDE supports C++ projects.

 ## Adding a Driver

  1. Clone this repository
  2. Create a folder with the Driver name
  3. Add the `Src` and `Inc` with the `.c` and `.h`
  4. Add a `README.md` file to the Driver folder
-    1. On the README add Author, Date and purpose of the library
+    1. On the README add the Author, Date, and purpose of the library
     2. Add Documentation: Parameters and purpose of each function
     3. Add a Notes Section for any extra information of the IC
  5. Add a folder called `Docs`
-    1. Add any External Documentation including Datasheets, Application Notes and Register Maps
+    1. Add any External Documentation including Datasheets, Application Notes, and Register Maps
- 6. If there is an GitHub Issue for the Driver add a message or close it.
+ 6. If there is a GitHub Issue for the Driver add a message or close it.

 ---